Everything you need to know about ranks and competitive matchmaking.

 The third case scenario is if you have an old account that has been VAC (Valve Anti-Cheat, used in all Valve games) banned in a different game and you’ve gone into CS:GO as a reformed player.
 As a result of your VAC ban in an unrelated game, this will impact your Trust Factor score.

 Valve has chosen not to disclose exactly what players can do to improve their Trust Factor score other than, “Be a positive member of the CS:GO and Steam community”.
 While we are unable to tell you how to improve your Trust Factor score, we know exactly what you can do to avoid making your score worse.
-All you have to do is avoid being reported by your teammates for toxic behaviour, hacking or smurfing.
+All you have to do is avoid being reported by your teammates for toxic behavior, hacking or smurfing.
 Avoid doing those three things, and in time your Trust Factor score should improve.

 Having a Prime account should add an additional layer of legitimacy and protection for you as a player.
-Again, in theory, the Prime account system is supposed to prevent verified players encountering new accounts (owned by potential smurfs) and those who have received a VAC ban (even if it was not in CS:GO).
+Again, in theory, the Prime account system is supposed to prevent verified players from encountering new accounts (owned by potential smurfs) and those who have received a VAC ban (even if it was not in CS:GO).

 Prime Matchmaking is something that Prime account holders can activate in Competitive lobbies where they select their map choices, before searching for a ranked match.
-If you’ve already verified your Steam account for Prime, simply tick the box at the bottom of the lobby labelled ‘Prime Matches Only’.
+If you’ve already verified your Steam account for Prime, simply tick the box at the bottom of the lobby labeled ‘Prime Matches Only’.

-Before you can activate Prime on your Steam account for CS:GO’s Prime Matchmaking, there are two things you need do first.
+Before you can activate Prime on your Steam account for CS:GO’s Prime Matchmaking, there are two things you need to do first.
 If you are a relatively new player, ensure you have reached Lieutenant Rank 21.
 If you’re struggling to do so and want to speed up the process of reaching this rank, check out our Best Ways To Get More XP And Level Up Fast guide.

 In addition to reaching Rank 21, you’ll also need to add your phone number to your Steam account in order to verify your account.
 Bear in mind that you can only tie your phone number to one account, so if you have multiple Steam accounts for whatever reason, ensure that you pick your main one.
 Upon reaching Rank 21 you’ll receive a notification when you launch CS:GO, offering you the chance to sign up for Prime Account Matchmaking.
 Simply click on the notification to start the process.